-In connection with the CCAA restructuring, Stelco entered into an asset-based revolving loan agreement on June 30, 2017 with a syndicate of lenders for a maximum revolver amount of \$375 million.
-The amount available to be drawn under the ABL credit facility will vary from time to time, based upon a borrowing base determined with reference to Stelco Inc.'s trade receivables and certain inventory balances.
+In connection with the restructuring of Stelco from CCAA, the Company entered into an asset-based revolving loan agreement on June 30, 2017 with a syndicate of lenders for a maximum revolver amount of \$375 million.
+The amount available to be drawn under the ABL credit facility will vary from time to time, based upon a borrowing base determined with reference to the Company's trade receivables and certain inventory balances.
 At December 31, 2017, the available borrowing base was \$269 million.
 The interest on Canadian/US dollar denominated funds is the Canadian/US prime rate plus 1% - 1.5%, depending on the amount that has been drawn under the facility, and is payable monthly.
-Stelco also has the option to index the interest rate to CDOR/LIBOR plus a margin of 2% - 2.5%, and may elect this in the event that it results in a lower rate of interest on its draws under the revolver.
-Additionally, Stelco is subject to payment of an unused line fee ranging from 0.25% - 0.375% of the unused portion of the revolver, depending on the amount undrawn, and is payable monthly.
-Stelco can obtain letters of credit under the facility at a rate of 2% - 2.5%.
-Stelco has letters of credit outstanding as at December 31, 2017 in the amount of \$35 million.
+The Company also has the option to index the interest rate to CDOR/LIBOR plus a margin of 2% - 2.5%, and may elect this in the event that it results in a lower rate of interest on its draws under the revolver.
+Additionally, the Company is subject to payment of an unused line fee ranging from 0.25% - 0.375% of the unused portion of the revolver, depending on the amount undrawn, and is payable monthly.
+The Company can obtain letters of credit under the facility at a rate of 2% - 2.5%.
+The Company has letters of credit outstanding as at December 31, 2017 in the amount of \$35 million.
 During the year ended December 31, 2017, the Company borrowed certain amounts under the facility as required and repaid the entire amount during the year resulting in a \$nil outstanding balance as at December 31, 2017.